neilkplugins/homepro_mqtt/README.md

 A sample `mqtt.cfg` file is in the repository and should be stored in `/root/mqtt/mqtt.cfg`

+### Version with Authentication Support and more robust error checking so API failures do not throw exceptions and kill the script

+I haven't tested it for too long but this version seems much more resilient with all api calls and processing wrapped in a `try / except` block

+This will once tested more thoroughly becomes the main version

+`mqtt_publisher_error_checking.py`

 ## Old Startup approach - Method Create a shell script in the root directory to act as a wrapper in startup.sh

 This shouldn't be needed anymore, but kept the details in case anyone was using it.